-BOC PCL already participated in 2020 in TLTRO III by borrowing $\leq 1,000$ million, which may benefit from the favourable terms for a further 12 months following the announcement by the ECB in December 2020, provided it meets the lending threshold set by the ECB.
-In addition, in March 2021 BOC PCL borrowed additional $\leq 1,700$ million under the new TLTRO III operation.
+The Company already participated in 2020 in TLTRO III by borrowing €1,000 million, which may benefit from the favourable terms for a further 12 months following the announcement by the ECB in December 2020, provided it meets the lending threshold set by the ECB.
+In addition, in March 2021 the Company borrowed additional €1,700 million under the new TLTRO III operation.